 The State of Alaska allows directed fishing for octopus in state waters under a special Commissioner's permit.
 A small directed fishery in state waters around Unimak Pass and in the AI existed from 1988-1995; catches from this fishery were reportedly less than 8 t per year (Fritz 1997).
-Commissioner's permits are available for targeting octopus but are rarely taken advantage of; two boats fished for octopus on such permits in 2014 with a total catch of approximately 1.5 tons.
-The majority of octopus catch in state waters is incidental to other fisheries (Bowers et al. 2010, Sagalkin and Spalinger, 2011).
+Commissioner's permits are available for targeting octopus but are rarely requested; two boats fished for octopus on such permits in 2014 with a total catch of approximately 1.5 tons.
+The majority of octopus catch in state waters is incidental to other fisheries (Sagalkin and Spalinger, 2011).